samwasted/shell-cpp/README.md

 * **Accuracy**: Virtual limits penalize processes for shared libraries.
 Cgroups track the actual physical pages consumed by the sandbox.
 * **Kernel Integration**: When a process reaches its limit, the kernel triggers a targeted OOM-kill within that specific cgroup.
 This prevents the process from exhausting host resources without impacting the parent shell.

+This shift was made after ./the_hi was not working even after allocating 128M, because libs required approx. 233M of virtual mem reservation.

 | Metric | RLIMIT_AS | memory.max |
 | :--- | :--- | :--- |
 | **Monitors** | Virtual Address Space | Physical RAM (RSS) |